karl-mantle/victoria-3-cenj/README.md

 # Credits

-To do.
+Title, Author, Workshop ID

+- "Unify the Maghreb" *strong bird* (2880314605)
+- "Independent Newfoundland" *Dungeon Master* (2880478571)
 ## Licence

-You can (re-)use any part of this mod in whatever way you want.
+You can (re-)use any part of this mod that I personally created in whatever way you want.

 ## Notes